micmejia/bible-dump/AMPC/Jeremiah/Jer 8.md

-At that time, says the Lord, [the Babylonian army will break open the sepulchers, and] they shall bring out the [^a]bones of the kings of Judah, the bones of its princes, the bones of the priests, the bones of the prophets, and the bones of the inhabitants of Jerusalem from their graves.
+At that time, says the Lord, [the Babylonian army will break open the sepulchers, and] they shall bring out the bones of the kings of Judah, the bones of its princes, the bones of the priests, the bones of the prophets, and the bones of the inhabitants of Jerusalem from their graves.